 Leadership is about who you are and who you can become.
-It is about what you do and how you engage others to get things done.
+It is about what you do and how you engage and empower others to get things done.

 Leaders lead processes, programs, projects, teams, functions, and organizations.
-They also lead emerging networks, virtual communities, and other webs of activity in new business models and ecosystems.
+They also lead emerging networks, virtual communities, and other webs of activity in new and evolving business models and ecosystems.

 Whether you are advancing in an organization, beginning a new career, or starting a new venture, leadership will likely be the most important key to long-term success.
 Ownership for your own development starts with creating a personal leadership approach, or paradigm.
 Four building blocks of this paradigm are: